 LEED is a voluntary rating system that focuses on five (5) main categories: Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, and Indoor Environmental Quality, with a supplemental category called Innovation in Design.
 LEED has various thresholds of environmental performance ranging from certified to silver, gold and platinum.
 The FCC has been designed to meet LEED Canada NC certification standards.
 Certification will take place within the coming years.

-The Fredericton Convention Centre (FCC) has taken many steps to meet LEED standards.
+The Fredericton Convention Centre (FCC) has taken many steps to achieve LEED standards.
 Highlights include:

 - A central location which decreases the dependence on cars while protecting wildlife from the effects of sprawl development